radical-cybertools/radical.owms/docs/source/configuration.rst

 Configuration
 *************

-In order to use TROY, the user needs to:
+In order to use RADICAL-OWMS, the user needs to:

 * Copy or write a set of configuration files.
 * Add some mandatory configuration parameters to one or more of these files.

-This chapter describes the configuration mechanism of TROY and offers sample files with both **mandatory** and **optional** configuration parameters.
+This chapter describes the configuration mechanism of RADICAL-OWMS and offers sample files with both **mandatory** and **optional** configuration parameters.

-.. note:: Due to its flexibility, composability, and large set of capabilities, TROY depends on a number of configuration parameters.
-Such dependency is planned to be progressively reduced along the TROY development roadmap.
+.. note:: Due to its flexibility, composability, and large set of capabilities, RADICAL-OWMS depends on a number of configuration parameters.
+Such dependency is planned to be progressively reduced along the RADICAL-OWMS development roadmap.

 Configuration Mechanism
 =======================
-TROY pulls config settings from different locations, in this order:
+RADICAL-OWMS pulls config settings from different locations, in this order:

-1. any config files in `$(HOME)/.troy/`
+1. any config files in `$(HOME)/.radical.owms/`
-2. any files or directory pointed to by `$TROY_CONFIG`
+2. any files or directory pointed to by `$RADICAL_OWMS_CONFIG`
-3. any configuration passed to a class:`troy.Session` constructor
+3. any configuration passed to a class:`radical.owms.Session` constructor

 Configuration files are expected to be in `JSON` format -- Python-like comments are allowed though.
-When passing settings to a `troy.Session`, one can pass a list of configuration locations (files or directories), or directly a Python dictionary with the respective settings.
+When passing settings to a `radical.owms.Session`, one can pass a list of configuration locations (files or directories), or directly a Python dictionary with the respective settings.

-Additionally, TROY uses a number of internal configurations, be it for default configuration, or for details of some known and frequently used target resources (mostly on FutureGrid and XSEDE).
+Additionally, RADICAL-OWMS uses a number of internal configurations, be it for default configuration, or for details of some known and frequently used target resources (mostly on FutureGrid and XSEDE).

 Required Configuration Settings
 ===============================
-In order to create a pilot overlay on some target resources, TROY needs to know some details about those resources, such as `username`, `queue` to be used, etc. While some of those information are stored in an internal TROY configuration file, others need to be provided by the user.
+In order to create a pilot overlay on some target resources, RADICAL-OWMS needs to know some details about those resources, such as `username`, `queue` to be used, etc. While some of those information are stored in an internal RADICAL-OWMS configuration file, others need to be provided by the user.
 A typical configuration file for a local machine and some FutureGrid machines may look like:

 .. code-block:: python

-    # $HOME/.troy/resource.json
+    # $HOME/.radical.owms/resource.json
     {
         "hosts"                     : "pbs+ssh://sierra.futuregrid.org,ssh://lakota",

-        # augment the TROY resource configuration
+        # augment the RADICAL-OWMS resource configuration
         "resources"                 : {

             # add a local resource for testing -- it does not use any queuing